 But there isn't much good evidence that any of them help much, if at all, with prostate symptoms.
-And, like medicines, they can have side effects.
+And, like medications, they can have side effects.

-You should always talk to your doctor before trying a herbal extract for an enlarged prostate.
-Herbal products are not regulated in the same way as medicines.
+You should always talk to your doctor before trying an herbal extract for an enlarged prostate.
+Herbal products are not regulated in the same way as medications.